Ion-Gavriliuc-SimRacing/LMU-DuckDB-Telem-to-MoTec/README.md

 ## 🚀 Usage Guide

+Run Telemetry Converter.py, select the DuckDB telemetry file from your LMU Directory, wait for it to convert and you'll have your MoTec file saved in Telemetry folder

 For a complete step-by-step guide on how to use this script and convert your DuckDB file to a MoTeC log, watch the tutorial here: